hslatman/verifone-detector/README.md

 ## TODO

-1. ~Add persistence through Realm~
+* ~Add persistence through Realm~
-1. ~Improve RxSwift/RxRealmDataSources~
+* ~Improve RxSwift/RxRealmDataSources~
+* Fix progress measurement (currently based on percentage on network that was pinged)
+* Improve queueing of scans
+* Add some checks for current network availability and subnet